International Paper

 63. Commitment to restoration of deforestation/conversion in supplier operations since cut-off date?

-The company reports a commitment to restoration and compensation to address past deforestation and conversion, however, it is not clear if this covers all suppliers and it does not include a cut-off date.
+The company reports a commitment to restoration and compensation to address past deforestation and conversion, however, it is unclear if it covers all suppliers and no cut-off date is provided.

 -